Skip to main content

 • A Mac or Windows Computer

-• Engineers who have researched React but have had trouble mastering some concepts
+• Engineers who have struggled with mastering some React concepts

-• Build amazing single page applications with React JS and Redux
+• Create impressive single-page applications with React JS and Redux

-• Master fundamental concepts behind structuring Redux applications
+• Master key concepts behind structuring Redux applications

-• Realize the power of building composable components
+• Understand the power of building composable components

-• Become fluent in the toolchain supporting React, including NPM, Webpack, Babel, and ES6/ES2015 Javascript syntax
+• Become proficient in the toolchain supporting React, including NPM, Webpack, Babel, and ES6/ES2015 JavaScript syntax

 This is a demo lesson (10:00 remaining)